NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/wind/IsolatedBuildingCFD.rst

 #. **Refinement Level**: Specifies the level of refinement for the edges.
 To better resolve the edges, it needs to be bigger than the highest refinement level used in the *Surface Refinement* tab.

 	.. note::
 		Near sharp edges, sometimes the building geometry might not be resolved well.
 In this case, the quality of the generated grid can be improved by adjusting feature resolution angle in *Advanced Options* section.
-Note that changes to meshing parameters will not take effect unless the user run the whole mesh generation again.
+Note that changes to meshing parameters will not take effect unless the user runs the whole mesh generation again.

 Prism Layers
 """"""""""""""""